bokwoon95/ivled/README.md

 # ivled
 IVLE downloader lite.
 Simple command line wrapper over IVLE LAPI.
-Tired of Qt IVLEDownloader breaking?
-This may be for you.
+You don't need a big, fancy Qt framework to use the IVLE API.
+All you need is something that can make HTTP requests and something that can wrangle json.
+It's particularly egregious when IVLEDownloader breaks and no one knows how to fix it and everyone's got little forks everywhere which nobody knows which work and which don't.
+Simple is better, and likelier to be maintained.